-State Government Virginia Housing (VH) and the Virginia Department of Housing and Community Development (DHCD) have partnered with the City to provide financial support for the City's first-time homeownership and neighborhood stabilization programs.
+State Government Virginia Housing (VH) and the Virginia Dept. of Housing & Community Development (DHCD) have partnered with the City to provide financial support for the City's first-time homeownership and neighborhood stabilization programs.
 The Office of Housing staff stays abreast of new homeownership funding programs and underwriting requirements that would benefit households of various income levels.
 In addition, VH administers federal Low Income Housing Tax Credits (LIHTC) which fund most of the City's new affordable rental development and also provides below-market loans and/or grants to mitigate housing impacts related to economic development.
 DHCD administers state and federal housing trust funds which are competitively awarded to housing projects serving low- and moderate-income households, including persons experiencing or at risk of homelessness.
-It is also noted that the mix of affordability prioritized in competitive LIHTC applications includes incorporating 10% of the units affordable to households with incomes at or below 40% of AMI.
-In addition, the City provides pilot rental subsidy grant funds to subsidize even greater levels of affordability to serve very low-income households.
-Referrals for the city pilot rental subsidy program are coordinated in consultation with the City's Department of Community and Human Services (DCHS).

-The Office of Housing administers the State Rental Assistance Program (SRAP) in Alexandria on behalf of the Virginia Department of Behavioral Health and Developmental Services, which funds the program.
+The Office of Housing administers the State Rental Assistance Program (SRAP) in Alexandria on behalf of the Virginia Dept. of Behavioral Health & Developmental Services, which funds the program.
 SRAP provides eligible individuals with developmental disabilities rental assistance so that they can live independently.